EastBridgeSoftwareSolutions/COGIF-19/README.md

 Introduction
-The MyCoronaFace application is all about showing the impact corona has on a personal and fun level.
+The COGIF-19 application is all about showing the impact the corona virus has in a personal way with a twist.
 Did you grow a beard or a moustache?
 Did you cut your hair yourself?
 Or let it grow?
 Share the result with the world and hopefully we make people smile!

 Getting Started
 Installation process